huyisme-005/LaMusique/README.md

 # HarmonicAI

 HarmonicAI is an adaptive song-writing application designed to be your creative music partner.
-It leverages AI to generate song lyrics and fitting melodies based on user-provided themes and details.
-The app also offers AI-powered text emotion analysis integrated within the song crafting process and allows users to refine and manually edit their creations.
+It leverages AI to generate song lyrics and fitting melodies based on user-provided themes, details, and a selected emotion.
+The app allows users to refine and manually edit their creations.
 It features integrated AI Copilot hints within each section for better guidance.

 ## Core Features

-*   **AI Song & Melody Crafter with Integrated Emotion Analysis**: A unified section to:
+*   **AI Song & Melody Crafter with User-Selected Emotion**: A unified section to:
-    *   Generate original song lyrics and melodies by specifying themes, keywords, genre, key, and tempo.
+    *   Generate original song lyrics and melodies by specifying themes, keywords, genre, a desired emotion, key, and tempo.
 Lyrics generation is followed by automatic melody composition.
-    *   Analyze the emotional content of any user-provided text (e.g., theme, keywords, or generated lyrics) to get insights on detected emotion, confidence, and an AI explanation.
     *   Generated lyrics are immediately available for refinement in the "Edit" section.
-    *   Includes an expanded list of music genres.
+    *   Includes an expanded list of music genres and a selection of emotions (including "Mixed Emotion") to guide lyrical content.
 *   **Audio Input & Analysis**:
     *   Upload audio files (e.g., song ideas, vocal snippets).
 If no audio is uploaded, a default silent placeholder is used for analysis.
     *   (Planned) Record audio directly using a microphone.